Jiachenn99/brats-pretraining_jiachenn/README.md

 # COMP3003 Individual Dissertation

-Credits to the original code belong to Jonas Wacker @ https://github.com/joneswack/brats-pretraining with the paper [Transfer Learning for Brain Tumor Segmentation](https://arxiv.org/abs/1912.12452) on arXiv.
+Credits to the original code belong to Jonas Wacker @ https://github.com/joneswack/brats-pretraining published in the paper [Transfer Learning for Brain Tumor Segmentation](https://arxiv.org/abs/1912.12452) on arXiv.

 This repository contains code to reproduce our proposed extension of the original project.

 # Setup and Installation
-To run this project, Python 3.6 and above **must** be installed on your system.
+To run this project, **Python 3.6 and above** must be installed on your system.
 We recommend downloading [Python 3.6.8](https://www.python.org/downloads/release/python-368/) from the official source as this is the official version of Python we use in our project.
 This project uses `PyTorch 1.5.1` with `CUDA 10.1`

-Note: We **highly recommend** at least allocating ***40GB*** of disk space to store both preprocessed data and original data.
+Note: We **highly recommend** at least allocating ***40GB*** of disk space to store both preprocessed data and original data in the next few steps.

 ## Setting up PyTorch and CUDA